BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 Some legacy code can be tolerated as python2 only.
 Some new code can be tolerated as python3 only.

+A quick book for understanding patterns and Python in general: https://effectivepython.com/

 ## Testing

 Ideally all code will be paired with a regression test that fully exercises its functionality, maybe even cross-checked with a code coverage tool.
 The more complex the function, the more important are such tests.

+In general, file foo.v should define module foo, and have an associated testbench in file foo_tb.v (which defines module foo_tb).
+There will be exceptions to this rule.
+It's OK for other modules to be defined in file foo.v, if they will never be instantiated by by any other code.
+If possible, the testbench will give foo a thorough exercise, and print PASS only if everything checks out.
+More complex tests may involve helper code in e.g., python, that will determine if the module is performing as expected.
+In all cases, the regression tests will be automated by a Makefile rule called foo_check.